ajcollins95/ajcollins95.github.io/README.md

 I started off by researching the styles of other contemporary portfolios.
 I might have looked at about 100 or so.
 I found some things I loved and others that I hated.
 I was able to use what I learned to draw out some sketches on paper of how I wanted the portfolio "App" to work.
 I thought about making a slightly different desktop design, but scrapped it in the interest of time.
 Then once I had a reference I started implementing!

 ### TODO
-Add typing animation to Title.js
+Add typing animation to Title.js (not critical)
-Add windows closing circles to terminal
-Make Title stay higher on the page (done)
+Add windows closing circles to terminal (not critical) Make Title stay higher on the page (done)
 Make project links active
 Make Home links active